liuact1986/MvvmLib/documentation/Navigation.md

 **Note**: NavigationSources and Shared Sources resolve automatically the ViewModel with the ViewModelLocator.
 So, using "ResolveViewModel" attached property is rarely required.

-**IIsLoaded** allows to notify view model that the view is loaded for a view that use resolve view model attached property
+**IIsLoaded** allows to notify view model that the view is loaded for a view that use resolve view model attached property or defined in Bootstrapper.

 ```cs
 public class AuthorsViewModel : IIsLoaded